sopra-steria-norge/cloud-akademiet-course-files/2_Database_migration_and_seed_database.md

 - Update-Database -Verbose

 ## Verify that the database was seeded into your local db (SqlExpress is already set up)
 Enter Microsoft SQL Server Management Studio (SSMS) and log into SQLEXPRESS.

-Remeber to tick the `Trust server certificate` box.
+- Remember to tick the `Trust server certificate` box.

 ![SSMS log-in](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/db-migration-images/SSMS_login.png)